garden-of-delete/airbyte-topiary/README.md

 ## The Sync Workflow
 All the sync workflows described below are accessed through the **sync** master mode like so:

-`python tentacle.py sync ...`
+`python topiary.py sync ...`

 In all cases, a configuration origin, which follows the `sync` command, and a `--target` are required.

-Tentacle will use the .yaml or .yml file extensions following the `source` and `--target` arguments to choose the right sync workflow.
+Topiary will use the .yaml or .yml file extensions following the `source` and `--target` arguments to choose the right sync workflow.

 During setup, Airbyte creates a default workspace called 'default'.
-Tentacle allows the user to specify an alternative existing workspace by name using the optional `--workspace` argument, followed by the name of the workspace.
+Topiary allows the user to specify an alternative existing workspace by name using the optional `--workspace` argument, followed by the name of the workspace.

 ### Sync yaml to Airbyte